harfbuzz/boring-expansion-spec/glyf1-cubicOutlines.md

 Every successive two off-curve points that have the `CUBIC` bit set define a cubic Bezier segment.
 Within any consecutive set of cubic off-curve points, an implied on-curve point is inserted at the mid-point between every second off-curve point and the next one.

+If there are no on-curve points and all (even number of) off-curve points are `CUBIC`, the first off-curve point is considered the first control-point of a cubic-Bezier.

 As in the `glyf` version 0 table, an implied on-curve point is inserted between any two neighboring quadratic off-curve points.